pforret/jekyll.forret.com/_posts/2007/ayurveda/2008-08-21-what-to-wear-on-friday.md

   - friday
 ---

-This is part of a series of posts on [weekday colors](/tag/ayurveda/).
+<small>This is part of a series of posts on [weekday colors](/tag/ayurveda/).</small>

+What color should you wear on Fridays, according to the Ayurveda?

 ## Friday: (light) blue